leopoldjoy/react-ethereum-dapp-example/README.md

 Smart-contracts are written inside the `/contracts` directory.
 The `truffle compile` command then creates corresponding `.json` files inside the `/build/contracts` directory.

-For a smart-contracts to be deployed when `truffle migrate` is run it must be called with `.deploy()` in `/migrations/2_deploy_contracts.js`.
-Note: you can add additional deployment files to the `/migrations` directory, simply increment the number at the beginning of the `.js` file.
+For a smart-contracts to be deployed when `truffle migrate` is run it must be called with `.deploy()` in `/migrations/2_deploy_contracts.js` or any other migration file in the `./migrations` directory (note: you can add additional deployment files to this directory, simply increment the number at the beginning of the filename, e.g.: `3_anotha_one.js`).

 For more info on Truffle and how it works please read the [documentation](http://truffleframework.com/docs/).